Bita Elahian

-Bita Elahian (Alahyan) (بیتا الهیان), is an Iranian-American filmmaker and actress, who is currently living in Los Angeles, California.
-She has studied filmmaking at New York Film Academy (NYFA).
+Bita Elahian (Alahyan) (بیتا الهیان), is an Iranian-American filmmaker and actress who lives in Los Angeles, California.
+She studied filmmaking at the New York Film Academy (NYFA).
 Elahian has received various awards for her directing in drama films.
 She is a member of Women in Film LA and New York Women in Film & Television.

 Early life

 Bita Elahian was born in Tehran, where she lived for much of her childhood.

 Career

 Bita Elahian began her film career in the Middle East.
 She gained popularity as both an actress and a theatre director.
 She directed a performance of Crimes of the Heart.
 She also directed a rendition called Lobby, which was featured during the Fajr International theatre Festival in Iran.

 Later in her career, Elahian decided to transition from theatre to filmmaking.
-She created a movie entitled The Seventh Day, which was aired in over 20 film festivals.
+She created a movie entitled The Seventh Day, which was aired at over 20 film festivals.

-As she gained recognition as a movie director, Elahian moved to the US to advance her career.
+Elahian moved to the US to advance her career as a movie director.
 As a student at the New York Film Academy, she directed Beautiful Dream and Blame as part of her coursework.
-Vida is her latest short film which she directed and acted in.
+Vida is her latest short film, which she directed and acted in.

 She was also a member of the selection committee of the Winter Film Awards.